dreamcatcher-tech/network/website/nfas/Requests/01 Dreamcatcher.md

 1. Obscure, alter or redact any information about the System which is pertinent to a User making their judgement call as to whether or not to be confident in its operation.

+#### Done

+The operation of that system of record is accepted by at least 1 external auditor as being incapable of being lost, corrupted or changed, with the external auditor's report being recorded for all Users to inspect.

 ### Tactical Intent 6: Self-Improvement

 ![Anime-Beautiful_SelfImprovement](/nfts/SelfImprovement.png)